sindresorhus/bower-components/readme.md

 Check out the [back-end](https://github.com/sindresorhus/bower-component-list/) to see how the data is aggregated.

+It usually takes an hour for new components to show up on the site.

 *Issues regarding components should be reported on the [Bower repo](https://github.com/twitter/bower/issues/new).*